 If you want to get a lot of body and movement in the hair for a low textured ponytail like the one seen here, turn to a small barrel 3/4" curling iron for your foundation.
 Once you've pulled it all back into a ponytail, rely on your teasing brush, dry texture spray, and hairspray to both brush out and back-brush a few pieces for added volume.

 If you have heavy fringe, use it to your advantage.
-You can get away with pulling the rest of your hair back however is easiest and most comfortable and just focus on getting that fringe on point.
+You can get away with pulling the rest of your hair back however is easiest and most comfortable and just focus on getting those bangs on point.
 It's your best accessory.

 If you're sporting cornrows, endless opportunity awaits.
-Try pulling them back into a low bun and adding a soft chiffon scrunchie or ribbon at the base of your updo.
+Try pulling them back into a low bun for a chic moment you can dress up or down.
 It's a simple adjustment that brings your hair game up a few notches above the norm.

 Wet and Wavy